-If you’ve just starting your streaming journey, chances are you’ve given some serious thought to live streaming equipment.
+If you’ve just starting your streaming journey, chances are you’ve given some serious thought to your kit and setup.

 But there’s one question still on your mind: